Emily Fischer tending to vibrant red flowers, where she scatters some of her husband's soil remains back into nature

 She could call it “The Wayne L. Fischer Memorial Picnic Grove.”

-Eldery woman, Emily, tends to the memorial soil transformation garden she planted in honor of her husband
+Eldery woman, Emily, tends to the memorial human composting garden

 Emily had read a few articles about human composting.
 She was aware of the process becoming legal in Washington but assumed it would be prohibitively expensive.
 When Wayne died, she decided to look into it more.